OWASP/Top10/2021/docs/A04_2021-Insecure_Design.md

 weaknesses, expressed as “missing or ineffective control design.”
 Missing insecure design is where a control is absent.
 For example, imagine code that should be encrypting sensitive data, but there is no method.
-Ineffective insecure design is where a threat could be realized, but insufficient domain (business) logic validation prevents the action.
+Ineffective insecure design is where an attacker could realize a threat, but insufficient domain (business) logic validation prevents the action.
 For example, imagine domain logic that is supposed to process pandemic tax relief based upon income brackets but does not validate that all